-Smashed potatoes are a perfect side dish for any occassion.
+Smashed potatoes are a perfect side dish for any occasion.
 Outdoor barbecue?
 Easter dinner?
 Sunday night with family or friends?
 Smashed potatoes.
 And the beauty is that you can change up the herbs you use to match the season, or of course, your preferences!
+With spring just around the corner, these smashed potatoes with green onions and dill are the perfect side dish for the season.

 To get the smashed potatoes to be crispy, first boil them (technically, they’re done after this point – you really could eat them right away!) and then finish them off in the oven to get those crispy edges we love so much.

 I hope you enjoy this recipe and all the variations that can come with it!
-They would be wonderful with rosemary, or sage, or even add a bit of spicy heat with some cayenne or red pepper flakes.
 Test it out and let me know what you think!
 Happy cooking!

 Smashed Potatoes with Green Onion & Dill